isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **Issues and Questions for Consideration**

-8\.
-The BAC would like to invite the public to contribute their views and feedback on a range of ethical, social and legal issues that could arise from the use of big data and AI applications in biomedical research.
+7\.
+The BAC would like to invite the public to provide feedback on the following ethical issues and questions:

 **a.
 Responsible Data Usage**